DolpheusLabs/Resume/index.md

 # Career Overview
 ### Vice President and Engineering Lead, Cloud Security Engineering
 **Citigroup - Mar.
 2020-Present**
-- Leading a high-performing team of dedicated engineers to enable a secure and compliant by design public cloud deployment to facilitate rapid innovation and implementation for the business and development teams.
+- Leading a high-performing team of security engineers to enable a secure public cloud deployment for Citigroup
+- Started and facilitating the security engineering training program for all of the CISO organization
-- Cloud: Hands-on and lead engineer of AWS Guardrails and Security Engineering at Citi
+- Cloud Technology Strategy: Hands-on development and design of security guardrails infrastructure in our AWS environment
-- Drive technology transformation across the enterprise to adopt public cloud services
+- Drive technology transformation across the enterprise to adopt public cloud services and cloud-native mindset
-- Technology strategy, direction, and implementation of Citi’s cloud security guardrails infrastructure, design, testing, and deployment
-- Developed and brought bring-your-own-pipeline to InfoSec, speeding up deployment times for the organization
 - Increased inter-team collaboration and project delivery through sustained involvement on cross-functional team projects
 - Evaluation and selection of major delivery tooling for Citi’s deployment stack
 - Mentoring, training, and developing team members